mjahanseir/Microsoft/Github/GH900-questions.md

 4. 3

 ##### [1-6-Code with GitHub Codespaces](https://learn.microsoft.com/en-us/training/modules/code-with-github-codespaces/)
+1. Which directory is the clone placed in after creating a Codespace?

+/workspaces directory

+/temp directory

+~/.bashrc directory

+Linux directory

+2. What's the maximum number of Codespaces that you can create per repository or branch?

+You can only create two Codespaces.

+You can create a total of 10 Codespaces.

+You can create a total of 30 Codespaces.

+You can create an unlimited number of Codespaces per repository or branch, depending upon available space.
+When you reach an upper amount of resources, a message displays that an existing Codespace needs to removed/deleted before a new Codespace can be created.

+3. What happens when Codespace loses internet connectivity?

+If the connection to the internet is lost while working in a Codespace, you aren't able to access your Codespace.

+Codespace doesn't require an internet connection.
+I can access my Codespace regardless if I lose connectivity.

+If you lose internet connection while working on your Codespace, your changes aren't saved.

+4. What defines the beginning of a Codespace's lifecycle?

+A Codespace's lifecycle begins when you create a Codespace and ends when you delete it.

+A Codespace's lifecycle begins immediately when GitHub is opened and ends when the software is closed.

+A Codespace's lifecycle begins when a repository is created and ends when you delete it.

+1. 1
+2. 4
+3. 1
+4. 1

 ##### [1-7-Manage your work with GitHub Projects](https://learn.microsoft.com/en-us/training/modules/manage-work-github-projects/)
+1. What Project descriptor automatically saves when you change it?

+Project name

+Project description

+Project README
+2. What does an iteration field help you do in Projects?

+Allows you to keep track of the various changes made to an issue or pull request.

+Allows you to reverse the changes you made to your Project.

+Allows you to create sequential phases of your project and group issues and pull requests based on the phase.
+3. What field can you use in order to make a Priority grouping like High, Medium, and Low in your Project?

+Date

+Single select

+Iteration field
+4. What is the easiest way to add automation to your Project?

+GraphQL API

+Built-in Automation

+GitHub Actions
+5. What is the name of the section where you can change the visibility of your Project, close your Project, or delete your Project?

+Red zone

+Visibility and Access

+Danger zone
+6. What is the benefit of converting checklist items into sub-issues?

+It allows you to embed a checklist within an issue.

+It turns checklist items into standalone issues with status and metadata.

+It automatically resolves the parent issue.
+7. Where can you go to enable default workflows for a Project?

+In the Project's README editor

+From the three-dot menu in the top-right of your Project

+Under repository settings

+1. 1
+2. 3
+3. 2
+4. 2
+5. 3
+6. 2
+7. 2
 ##### [1-8-Communicate effectively on GitHub using Markdown](https://learn.microsoft.com/en-us/training/modules/communicate-using-markdown/)